abooij/wiwikwlhott/index.md

 language for programming topological spaces.
 Schulman and Riehl have a language for programming $(\infty,1)$-categories.

+In this sense, HoTT becomes a class of type theories.

 Impredicative prop / propositional resizing
 ---